Patient experience is a vital but complex area.

 The Health Quality & Safety Commission conducts two national surveys to enable the collection, measurement and use of patient experience information on a regular basis.
 In July 2020 the Commission ran an additional survey to explore patients’ experience of care during the COVID-19 pandemic.

-Adult inpatient experience survey
+Adult hospital inpatient experience survey

-The adult inpatient experience survey covers four key domains of hospital inpatient experience: communication, partnership, co-ordination and physical and emotional needs.
+The adult hospital inpatient experience survey covers four key domains of hospital inpatient experience: communication, partnership, co-ordination and physical and emotional needs.
 Every three months, a national selection of adult patients from all district health boards (DHBs) who spent at least one night in hospital are invited to take part.

-Primary care patient experience survey
+Adult primary care patient experience survey

-The primary care patient experience survey provides information about what patients’ experience in primary care is like and how their overall care is managed between their general practice, diagnostic services, specialists and/or hospital staff.
+The adult primary care patient experience survey provides information about what patients’ experience in primary care is like and how their overall care is managed between their general practice, diagnostic services, specialists and/or hospital staff.
 Every three months, a national selection of adult patients enrolled with and seen by participating general practices are invited to take part.

 COVID-19 patient experience survey